 - Shadowing a physician who treated his broken finger

 - His interest in the field of orthopedics as an athlete

-- Not one in his family is a doctor, nurse, or anyone in the medical field
+- No one in his family is a doctor, nurse, or any position in the medical field

 - Not having the confidence to pull the trigger (initially)